rickellis/Arch-Linux-Install-Guide/README.md

 ### Zero Hard Drive with Random Data

-Optional step if you are using a previously used drive.
+Optional step if you are using a hard drive with existing data.
 Here's how to do it using dd:

     dd if=/dev/urandom of=/dev/sd* status=progress